demogorgon1/jelly/README.md

 users before this becomes a problem, though.
 * _Jelly_ runs a pass on all data on disk (both stores and write-ahead logs) on startup.
 This means it can take some time if restart is required, but it's really not that bad even with a lot of users.
 Game servers will generate a lot of data, but the vast majority of it will be overwrites.
 And your blobs are small, right?
+* This is largely an expirement and I'm yet to run proper comparative benchmarks against alternative ways to store data.

 ## Background
 I've been working on an online RPG solo-project for a while now and _jelly_ came into existence because I wanted a cheap and efficient way to store player progress data.
 Obviously one can argue it's silly to implement your own database system when your actual goal is to make a game... and sure it is.
 I just can't help myself.
 Originally I just wanted something extremely simple with a lot of assumptions, but ended up with something quite general purpose.